 Orlando, Florida, U.S.A

 Like the Disneyland Resort, the Universal Orlando Resort also has a lot of typical amusement park crap in it as well.
 But luckily, they have quite a wide variety of dining options to enjoy as well.
 The most recognizable of these to coaster enthusiasts would without a doubt, be Mythos.
 It has recieved incredibly high ratings as being on of the best amusement park resteraunts of all time.
 However, lately, the reviews have been saying that Mythos is starting to slide downhill and may be Harry Potterfied to fit within the New Harry Potter Section of Islands of Adventures.
-Honestly, that wouldn't surprise me in the least bit as the park pretty much is saying "F*CK ANYTHING THAT'S NOT HARRY POTTER!!!".
+Honestly, that wouldn't surprise me in the least bit as the park pretty much is saying "F*CK ANYTHING THAT'S NOT HARRY POTTER!!!"
+(Don't get me f*cking started on what Harry Potter did to Universal Orlando).
 But from what I tried in Hollywood, the Harry Potter food in there is good too, selling pumpkin juice, butterbeer (The foam is the best part), and Berties Botts Every Flavor Beans.
 Now I've also heard that the lines to try these items is f*cking ridicolous and would not be tolerated by Incrediblecoasters if the wait times are as long as I've heard, but it is still cool nevertheless to see the Universal Orlando Resort try out new food and have more options.
 And of course, there's always Citywalk, which has all sorts of great options.

 Rust, Baden Wuerttemberg, Germany